Kuadrant/architecture/rfcs/0000-policy_target_scope.md

 apply to other matches.
 So that Limitador will be configured by the Kuadrant controller to not rate limit traffic going to port `8080`.

+Merging only occurs at the `HTTPRoute` or within individual `HTTPRouteRule` within a route.
+The merging strategy will resolve the individual `HTTPRouteRule` all the policies boil down to and merge according to the Gateway API Policy Attachment hierarchy.
+Targeting a complete `HTTPRoute` is the equivalent of targeting each indidividual `HTTPRouteRule`s that composes the route.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation